Sayantan-world/Codechef/Easy/CLEANUP/readme.md

 ---
 **LOGIC** : <br /><br/>
-First we define 2 empty list (one for chef , other for his assistant). <br/> Here a few tasks (numbers) that are already complete, thus during looping if we face them we continue. <br/>
+First we define 2 empty list (one for chef , other for his assistant). <br/> Here a few tasks (numbers) are already complete, thus during looping if we face them we continue. <br/>
 Now we alternatively append the unfinished tasks to chef and his assistant.

 ---